Posts by Susan Cohn-Child

-Susan lives in the greater Boston area and has been involved with the National MS Society since she was diagnosed with MS eleven years ago.
-She has participated in the MS Challenge walk for the past seven years and currently services on the event's steering committee.
+Susan lives in the greater Boston area and has been involved with the National MS Society since she was diagnosed with MS in 1995.
+She has participated in the MS Challenge walk for the past seven years and currently serves on the event's steering committee.

 Glass half full